 About

 I am a John Muir Award leader and a storyteller.
-I’ve developed and delivered adult training sessions in storytelling, waste education, audio and social media.

 Education

 I took A-Levels in maths, physics and fine art and went on to take a degree in Geophysical Sciences and a Masters in Communicating Science.
+I recently went back to college 1 day a week for two years to study counselling.
+It was hard going but I now have an HNC in counselling.

 Random Facts